 The plant and animal life here is as rich and varied as the many habitats that support them.
-Local residents include the platypus, echidna, wombat, bandicoot, possum and glider - not to mention the famous Tasmanian Devil and the state's other predators, the Spotted-tailed Quoll and Eastern Quoll.
+Local residents include the platypus, echidna, wombat, bandicoot, possum and glider - not to mention the famous Tasmanian Devil and the state's other predators, the spotted-tailed quoll and eastern quoll.

-The Tarkine also hosts over a hundred bird species, including several rare and endemic birds like the threatened Orange-bellied Parrot.
+The Tarkine also hosts over a hundred bird species, including several rare and endemic birds like the threatened orange-bellied parrot.

 The Tarkine Reserve joins the 100,000 hectare Arthur Pieman Conservation Area, itself containing a wealth of natural wonders and Aboriginal sites of great archaeological significance.
-Evidence of the lives of past Aboriginal communities can be seen in the many shell middens, hut depression sites, artefacts and rock engravings - and today's Tasmanian Aborigines still have powerful connections to this place.
+Evidence of the lives of past Aboriginal communities can be seen in the many shell middens, hut depression sites, artifacts and rock engravings - and today's Tasmanian Aborigines still have powerful connections to this place.

 More recent history tells the story of miners, farmers, fishers and holiday-makers, all attracted to the rich natural resources and spectacular landscapes.